 - Now try to move forward only using a flutter kick for propulsion and without using the arms for balance.

-- You need to ensure that your body is in a straight line from head to toes.
-A friend or your swim teacher can be of great help to spot mistakes in your posture, for example if you are bending the body at the hips.
+1) You need to ensure that your body is in a straight line from head to toes.
+A friend or your swim teacher can be of great help to spot mistakes in your posture, for example, if you are bending the body at the hips.

-- If your legs and hips have a tendency to sink, don’t kick harder.
+2) If your legs and hips tend to sink, don’t kick harder.
 Try instead to push the back of the head and the upper back down in the water.
 Because your lungs are buoyant, this will create leverage and push the hips and legs up to the surface.

-- While you are learning balance on the back, the best might be to hold your breath and to drill for a few seconds, after which you stop to breathe.
+When learning to balance on your back, the best strategy can be to hold your breath and practice the drill for a few seconds, then stop to take a breath, and start again.

 Once you can keep balance on the back using only a flutter kick for propulsion, you are a big step forward on your journey to learn to swim the backstroke.
 So take your time to master this drill and have fun while practicing!

 Below is an overview of our series of articles on learning the backstroke.
 Each article in this series contains one or more drills that have to be mastered.
 The current article is highlighted: